HandCash/connect-sdk-docs/content/installation/_index.en.md

 {{< notice note >}}
-To interact with Connect, you will need to create an instance of the `HandCashCloudAccount`.
+To interact with Connect, you will need to create an instance of the `HandCashaccount`.
 This must be initialized using an **authToken**, which represents the authorization granted by the user to your application.
 {{</ notice >}}

 Learn how to obtain the user's **authToken** in the next section.